Travel advice for Peru

 November is quieter and still offers good conditions for outdoor adventures.
 It’s also a chance to visit less-known regions and experience Peru without the crowds.
 Check out our top experiences for this month or dive into the full rundown of attractions.
 For an even more in-depth look at how to spend your time in Peru, see our ideal 7-day, 10-day and 14-day itineraries.

 The Día de la Canción Criolla, celebrated on October 31st and extending into early November, is a vibrant celebration of Peru's musical heritage.
-This national holiday celebrates Creole music with concerts, dance performances, and street parties throughout Lima.
+This national vacation celebrates Creole music with concerts, dance performances, and street parties throughout Lima.
 Experience the lively atmosphere as locals showcase traditional Peruvian waltzes, festejos, and marineras.

 Early November brings the exciting Puno Week Festival to the city of Puno.
 This week-long celebration commemorates the legendary birth of Manco Cápac, the first Inca.
 The festival is a spectacular display of Andean culture, featuring colorful parades, traditional dances, and music performances that highlight the region's Aymara and Quechua heritage.
 The event reaches its climax on November 5th with a dramatic reenactment of Manco Cápac and Mama Ocllo's emergence from Lake Titicaca.